revelaction/ical-git/README.md

 The preferred method for managing iCal files is to use a private Git repository.
 Provide the SSH key and repository address in the TOML file under `fetcher_git`.

-To specify the Git repository for your iCal files, update the TOML configuration file as follows:

 ```toml
 [fetcher_git]
 private_key_path = "/path/to/ssh/key"